sillsdev/lfmerge-autosrtests/README.md

 the correct directory by checking the hash of the first commit.
 If multiple repos exist with the same history it is unclear which directory _flexbridge_ chooses, so you might get unexpected results.

+### Restore test project in Mongo

+The patches for the test project in the mongo database are located as patches in `data/<modelversion>/mongo`.
+To restore version _2_ for model version _7000068_ run the following command:

+	mono --debug TestUtil.exe restore --mongo=2 --project autosrtests \
+		--workdir /tmp/testdata --model 7000068

+### Export test project in Mongo

+Make the changes in _LanguageForge_, then run:

+	mono --debug TestUtil.exe save --mongo --project autosrtests --msg "commit msg" \
+		--workdir /tmp/testdata --model 7000068

+### Merge Chorus and Mongo test data

+Before writing a new test you'll have to created the merged data, i.e. get the data in the state it would be after a send/receive.
+This is necessary because currently the patches are consecutive (if necessary this could be changed by introducing an additional path parameter).

+The merged data based on mongo patch _2_ and language depot patch _2_ for model version 7000068 can be created by running:

+	mono --debug TestUtil.exe merge --mongo=2 --project autosrtests \
+		--ld=2 --workdir=/tmp/testdata/ --model=7000068

 ## Creating new tests - the hard way